 Small Is Beautiful features over 30 artists and 130 pieces of art.
 Some of those artists are women from all around the world showcasing their incredible work.

 Catch this stunning art at Small Is Beautiful now open in NYC, located at 718 Broadway in Manhattan.
 Tickets and more details are available here.

-Check out our list of just some of the talented female artists being showcased in this captivating exhibit!
+Check out our list of just some of the talented female artists being showcased in this captivating museum!

 1. Esha Kiran Bijutkar – Pune, India

 This self-taught artist makes miniature, realistic sculptures of food.
 These detailed pieces are made from clay and wood.
 Bijutkar is and advocate of recycling and reusing materials while keeping each of her works as fresh as the food it’s modeled after.See these incredible pieces and so much more!

 2. Negar Faal – Tehran, Iran

 This former art teacher transforms paper into memorable 3D characters.
 Negar Faal combines her love of graffiti and origami to give her pieces their uniqueness and flair.
 Some of these characters include the very cool headphone wearing Mr. Migor, Bob in the box, Mila and her trusty sidekick Ken.
 There are also miniatures of a barbershop chair and blender made out of paper.Check out these cool characters created by Faal!

 3. Ana Sofia Casaverde – Lima, Peru